xTheFreeZe/wiki.marwin/FAQ.md

 In the future V will have its own optimizer.

 **Is there garbage collection?**

-No. V manages memory at compilation, like Rust: vlang.io/docs#memory-management
+No. V uses memory management techniques from Rust, Swift, and implements its own: vlang.io/docs#memory-management

 **Is there a package manager?**

 Yes!
 V is a very modular language and encourages creation of modules that are easy to reuse.

 vpm.vlang.io.